 \paragraph{Telling Left from Right (TLR).} We follow the default setup in TLR\footnote{\url{https://github.com/Junyi42/geoaware-sc}} \cite{zhang2024telling} which uses Stable Diffusion 1.5 \cite{rombach2022high} and DINOv2 ViT-B/14 \cite{oquab2023dinov2} to obtain fused multi-scale features, and applies a four bottleneck residual layers pre-trained on SPair-71k \cite{min2019spair} dataset, to obtain semantic correspondence.
 In our case, we simply fetch post-processed features on GTI and SRI and obtain cosine distance.

-\paragraph{DeepViT.} We use DeepViT\footnote{\url{https://github.com/ShirAmir/dino-vit-features}} \cite{min2019spair} feature extractor based on DINOv1 ViT-S/8 architecture.
-Specifically, the features are obtained from $9^{th}$ layer, which are log-binned for additional spatial context.
-We perform cosine distance between the resulting features from GTI and SRI.
+\paragraph{DeepViT.} We use the DeepViT\footnote{\url{https://github.com/ShirAmir/dino-vit-features}} \cite{min2019spair} feature extractor based on the DINOv1 ViT-S/8 architecture.
+Specifically, the features are obtained from the $9^{th}$ layer, followed by log-binning for additional spatial context.
+We then measure the cosine distance between the resulting features from GTI and SRI.